 CW accelerators have more modest - but still impressive - accelerating gradients ~ 20 MeV per meter.
-Because of the energetics, such accelerators usually operate with Super-conducting RF (SRF) structures, which have very low losses (good super-conducting Nb has ~1,000,000 lower losses than a very good Cu).
-European X-ray FEL (free-electron laser) in Germany facilities uses SRF linacs - US will follow the trend in few years. (see next section about re-circulating accelerators where SRF even more popular)
+Because of the energetics, such accelerators usually operate with Super-conducting RF (SRF) structures, which have very low losses (good super-conducting Nb has $\sim 1,000,000$ lower losses than a very good Cu).
+European X-ray FEL (free-electron laser) in Germany facilities uses SRF linacs - US followed the trend by building CW X-ray FEL driven by SRF linac.
+SRF even more popular with recirculating accelerators.

 A 20 MeV Super-conducting RF (SRF) linac at BNL.
-Electric field had a standing wave pattern oscillating with RF frequency- when electron propagates from one cell to another, electric field changes its direction and electron continues accelerating in each cell.
+Electric field had a standing wave pattern oscillating with RF frequency-when electron propagates from one cell to another, electric field changes its direction and electron continues accelerating in each cell.

-Protons and ions are much more stubborn - they are moving slowly for quite awhile and hadron linacs are much longer and more complicated that that for electrons (or positions).
+• Protons and ions are much more stubborn - they are moving slowly for quite awhile and hadron linacs are much longer and more complicated that that for electrons (or positions).
 Still, there is 1 GeV proton SRF linac was built at Oakridge National Laboratory for a neutron spallation source.
 You will learn a lot about linear accelerators in next few weeks - hence, the end of this introduction into linear accelerators.